isaac-sim/IsaacLab/docs/source/deployment/cluster.rst

      - The path on the cluster where the singularity image will be stored.
 The image will be copied to the compute node but not uploaded again to the cluster when a job is submitted.
    * - REMOVE_CODE_COPY_AFTER_JOB
-     - Decide if the code copy should be removed after the job is finished.
+     - Whether the copied code should be removed after the job is finished or not.
 The logs from the job will not be deleted as these are saved under the permanent ``CLUSTER_ISAACLAB_DIR``.
 This feature is useful to save disk space on the cluster.
 If set to ``true``, the code copy will be removed.
    * - CLUSTER_PYTHON_EXECUTABLE